26 Different Types of Moths in Arizona

 They also have fringed antennae and long legs tussling with short body hair ranging from white to brown or reddish.

-The larvae of the American Lappet Moth, often referred to as “tent caterpillars’ feed on buds and leaves of a variety of deciduous tree species like apple, cherry, birch, poplar, willow, and elm.
+The larvae of the American Lappet Moth, often referred to as “tent caterpillars,” feed on the buds and leaves of a variety of deciduous tree species, such as apple, cherry, birch, poplar, willow, and elm.

 Their presence can cause serious damage to young trees as they skeletonize foliage and defoliate entire branches if populations are large enough.